 So – one acre per mini Highland cow should be sufficient – as long as you have decent forage crops.
 (We also advise supplementing your mini Highland cattle’s diet during the winter!)

 Highlands are known for their hardiness and ability to thrive in challenging conditions.
-They’re also relatively low-maintenance, which makes them a good choice for those who want to raise livestock without taking on too much work.
+They’re also relatively low-maintenance, making them a good choice for homesteaders seeking to raise livestock while minimizing fuss.
+(Of course – raising cows is always a challenge.
+But Highland cows are famously less fussy than others.)

 Can Mini Highland Cows Live Alone?